tocco/tocco-docs/framework/architecture/hibernate/collections.rst

         .getCollectionLoadContext(fake)
         .endLoadingCollections(loadedPersister);

-First a fake :java:extdoc:`ResultSet<java.sql.ResultSet>` is created using the :java:extdoc:`ProxyFactory<javassist.util.proxy.ProxyFactory>`
+First a fake :java:`ResultSet <java/sql/ResultSet>` is created using the :java-javassist:`ProxyFactory <javassist/util/proxy/ProxyFactory>`
 (required as key) and then the persistence context is informed that a collection is about to be loaded.
-Instead of using a :java:extdoc:`ResultSet<java.sql.ResultSet>` to initialize the collection, the collection elements are added by reflection.
+Instead of using a :java:`ResultSet <java/sql/ResultSet>` to initialize the collection, the collection elements are added by reflection.
 After all elements are set, the persistence context is informed that collection loading is completed.